We are moving to GOV.UK and the DfE website will be closing down soon. More information.

 Academies have freedom from local authority control, which means that they have autonomy over the decisions they make and the education they deliver to their pupils.
 They also have the freedom to change the length of terms and school days, set their own pay and conditions for staff, and freedoms around the delivery of the curriculum.
 There is a range of services that were previously provided by the local authority that academies will now need to provide.
 A list of these can be found in the 'Academies funding' section of this website.

 Academies are independent schools and are not maintained by a local authority.
 Being at the centre of your community, you will want to work with other schools and local partners.
 Special academies will wish to maintain close and collaborative relationships with local authorities, who are in effect commissioning their services on behalf of the children and young people for whom those local authorities hold a statutory responsibility.
 Conversion to academy status provides an opportunity to redefine the terms of the relationship between special schools and local authorities, with the special academy being more autonomous whilst operating in a culture of collaboration with local authorities.

 Admission to a special academy will be by way of a statement of special educational needs.

 Parents may make representations for a placement at a special academy.

-Special schools which convert to academy status are expected to work with another school to bring about an improvement in standards.
+Special schools which convert to academy status will be expected to set out how they plan to work with and support another school or schools.
 Plans should include how they plan to use their expertise to improve the quality of provision for pupils with special educational needs or disabilities.